Product-Mix Auctions

 • a maximum per-unit price for that good.

-• A bidder can make bids on as many goods as desired.
+• A bidder can make simple bids on as many goods as desired.

-• The auctioneer can permit "OR" bids.
+• The auctioneer can also permit "OR" bids.
 An "OR" bid specifies:

 • a list of goods,